formkit/docs-content/plugins/local-storage.md

 ---
 ::

-That's It!
-Your form data will now be saved on every `commit` event that the `form` recieves.
+That's it!
+Your form data will now be saved on every `commit` event that the `form` receives.
 It will remain valid until the `maxAge` set in your plugin config, and the localStorage data is cleared when the `submit` event fires on the target form.